MinecraftAtHome/Lootinator/lsm_spec.md

     succeed;
 }
 ```
-This largely impractical example would produce code searching for LCG states where **every single roll** of the first loot pool yields either more than 10 gold ingots, more than 4 diamonds, or any other item.\
+This largely impractical example would produce code searching for LCG states where **every single roll** of the first loot pool yields either more than 10 gold ingots, more than 4 diamonds, or any other item.
-**TODO is this actually the behavior we want for these assert statements?**

 `test-layout [slot1:uint32, slot2:uint32, ..., slot27:uint32];`
 Generates the full contents of the chest loot table and tests whether the layout of item counts matches the one provided.
 This is a really slow operation and should only be executed once all other assertions have passed, or preferably not executed at all if the other assertions have sufficient filtering strength.
 For clarification, below is an example `test-layout` instruction along with the arrangement of items it would test for: